By David Brand

 Raise the Age also moved children under age 18 off Rikers Island and into separate juvenile facilities — a key development that received little attention at the forum except in the words of one young person.

-“He spent six months fighting a case that ended up getting dismissed,” said LIFE Camp Deputy Director Tiffany Williams, who read Alvarez’s written testimony.
+“He spent six months fighting a case that ended up getting dismissed,” said LIFE Camp Deputy Director Tiffany Williams, who read Kevin’s written testimony.
 “Six months is a lot for [adults], but it’s a lot more for someone who is still developing.”

 This story has been updated to reflect the most current data on Raise the Age cases in Queens.